dadrus/jpa-unit/README.md

 The JPA L2 cache can be a two-edged sword if configured or used improperly.
 Therefore it is crucial to test the corresponding behavior as early as possible.
 JPA Unit enables this by the usage of the `@CleanupCache` annotation either on a test class, to apply the same behavior for all tests, or on a single test level to define whether and when the JPA L2 cache should be evicted .
 Please note: The behavior of the second level can be configured in the `persistence.xml`.
 If `@CleanupCache` is used and the defined `phase` (see below) is not `NONE`, the second level cache will be evicted regardless the settings defined in the `persistence.xml`.
 This annotation has following properties:

 - `phase` of type `CleanupPhase`.
 Defines the phase when the second level cache cleanup should be triggered.
-Default phase is `CleanupPhase#AFTER`.
 Following phases are available:
     - `BEFORE`.
 The L2 cache is evicted before the test method is executed.
     - `AFTER`.
 The L2 cache is evicted after the test method is executed.
+This is the **default** phase.
     - `NONE`.
 The eviction of the L2 cache is disabled.

 Example which evicts the JPA L2 cache before the execution of each test method implemented by a given class: